Rayc940/ece5160-fast-robot/lab5/lab.md

 For this lab, the sensor was configured in short distance mode with a 33 ms timing budget, which provided sufficiently fast updates.

-A faster sampling rate can help reduce the delay between measurement and controller response, which improves stability.
+A faster sampling rate can help reduce the delay between measurement and controller response.

 ```cpp